neondatabase/neon/docs/rfcs/035-safekeeper-dynamic-membership-change.md

    not be lost.

 3) Since simulation testing injects at relatively high level points (not syscalls), it omits some code, in particular `pull_timeline`.
-Thus it is better to have basic tests covering whole system.
-Extended version of `test_restarts_under_load` would do.
-TBD
+Thus it is better to have basic tests covering whole system as well.
+Extended version of `test_restarts_under_load` would do: start background load and do migration under it, then restart endpoint and check that no reported commits had been lost.
+I'd also add one more creating classic network split scenario, with one compute talking to AC and another to BD while migration from nodes ABC to ABD happens.

-4) Basic e2e test should ensure that full flow including cplane notification works.
+4) Simple e2e test should ensure that full flow including cplane notification works.

 ## Order of implementation and rollout

-note that
+Note that
 - Control plane parts and integration with it is fully independent from everything else (tests would use simulation and neon_local).
 - There is a lot of infra work making storage_controller aware of timelines and safekeepers